 Pregnancy and Childbirth

-- pregnancy hormones cause the pelvic floor muscles to relax to accommodate the baby and prepare for childbirth
+- pregnancy hormones cause the pelvic floor muscles and other soft tissues to relax to accommodate the baby and prepare for childbirth.

-- giving birth vaginally can cause scar tissue and nerve damage to the pelvic floor muscles, even more so if forceps are used
+- giving birth vaginally can cause scar tissue and nerve damage, which can take time to heal.

 Other Causes of Pelvic Organ Prolapses

-Younger women who haven’t had children can also suffer a pelvic organ prolapse due to other factors which result in a weakened pelvic floor:
+Younger women who haven’t had children can also suffer a pelvic organ prolapse due to other risk factors: